ballarat-hackerspace/association/rules-of-the-association.md

 ### 57 Filling casual vacancies

-**(1)** The Committee may appoint an eligible member of the Association to fill a position on the Committee that—
+**(1)** The Committee may appoint an eligible member of the Association to fill a position on the Committee that-

   - (a) has become vacant under rule 56; or
   - (b) was not filled by election at the last annual general meeting.